ibm-cloud-docs/vpc/s390x-vsi-profiles.md

 ## Viewing profile configurations
 {: #vs-popular-profiles}

 You can view available profile configurations by using the {{site.data.keyword.cloud_notm}} console or the CLI.
-In the {{site.data.keyword.cloud_notm}} console, you can select from popular profile configurations that support most common use cases.
+In the {{site.data.keyword.cloud_notm}} console, you can select from popular profile configurations that support the most common use cases.

 ### Understanding the naming rule of the profiles
 {: #vs-profiles-naming-rule}